 This easy Guinness Shepherd’s Pie For Two recipe is a comforting meat and potatoes dish made with ground lamb or beef, mashed potatoes, and Guinness stout beer.
 Serve it as a dinner for two for St. Patrick’s Day.

 Do you have that one recipe where no matter how many times you make it, you know everybody will be happy?
 The one you rely on when you don’t know what else to make?

-That, for me, is Guinness Shepherd’s Pie.
+That, for me, is Guinness Shepherd’s Pie For Two.
 There’s just something comforting about meat, creamy mashed potatoes, and beer.

 I remember one time when my parents and brother were visiting and I was planning the menu.